DontUseCheats/csv-json-cleanup/README.md

 ### panda
 Difference between relative and absolute path

 relative path - works if the script is being run from the same folder as where the csv is

 absolute path - uses pathlib and Path.home() to search the machine

 I needed to use the absolute path method since the csv file I have is located in a different directory.
-Path.home() / with the file directory and then passed into pd.read_csv()
+    csv_path = pathlib.home() / "Desktop" / "messycsv" / "listings.csv"
+    df = pd.read.csv(csv_path)